salesforce/offline-app-developer-starter-kit/README.md

 * Right-click on a component or Quick Action and select: `SFDX: Deploy Source to Org`
   ![VS Code Deploy](images/DeployVSCode.png)
-* Upon successful deploy you will see in the console:
+* Upon successful deploy you’ll see in the console:
   ![VS Deploy Success](images/DeployedLWCConsole.png)

 > **Note**